zhufamily/TextAnalysisFunct/README.md

  - Ocp-Apim-Subscription-Method (required)
  - Ocp-Apim-Subscription-Chunk-Size (optional - default: 5,000)
  - Ocp-Apim-Subscription-Splitors (optional - character return and line feed are always there)
-3. hash out a json body with long text
+3. hash out a json body with a long string variable
-4. point to Azure Function entry point
+4. point to Azure Durable Function entry point
-5. query Azure Status Uri
+5. constantly query Azure Status Uri
 6. when complete, read results
 ### Sample Test Codes
 The following test codes are getting extractive summariztion from a long text file.
 Based my test, aroung 15K characters take about one minute to fihish.
-If you want to detect text for multiple langauges, you might want to specify a smaller chunk size; due to the fact that one chunk can only return one major language, e.g. English is 51% and Japanense is 49%, the service will only return one value for English.
+If you want to detect multiple langauges, you might want to specify a smaller chunk size; due to the fact that one chunk can only return one major language, e.g. English is 51% and Japanense is 49%, the service will only return one value for English.
-If your test has some chunk issues with paragraph only, e.g. 5,000 characters without \r\n, you might want to specify extra delimitors.
+If your test has some chunking issues with paragraph only, e.g. 5,000 characters without \r\n, you might want to specify extra delimitors.
 Based on HTTP Header protocol, if multiple delimitors are defined, please separate them by ",", e.g. "!,?,.".
 ```
 using System.Net.Http.Headers;
 using System.Text;